mlflow/mlflow/docs/source/search-syntax.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a metric, parameter, or tag name contains a special character like hyphen, space, period, and so on,
 enclose the entity name in double quotes.
+Using backticks also work.

 .. rubric:: Examples